yolo-sh/workspace-full/README.md

 This repository contains the source code of the Docker image named `ghcr.io/yolo-sh/workspace-full`.

-This image contains all the runtimes for the environments created via the [CLI](https://github.com/yolo-sh/cli).
+This image contains the runtimes for the environments created via the [CLI](https://github.com/yolo-sh/cli).

 ## Table of contents
 - [Requirements](#requirements)